Legal

 • Induction programmes defining our expectations of, and commitment to employees.

-• Governance resource encompassing Risk, Compliance, Commercial & Legal functions focused on establishing legal requirements, including those defined by the Modern Slavery and Human Rights, incorporating these obligations into operational activity, and monitoring intended results.
+• Governance resource encompassing Risk, Compliance, Audit & Legal functions focused on establishing compliance obligations , including those defined by the Modern Slavery and Human Rights, and incorporating these obligations into operational activity, and monitoring intended results.

 Monitoring is undertaken in line with the control measures identified as key areas to mitigate perceived risks or indicators of modern slavery practices and groups.
-Our services are governed by the quality principles of ISO9001 to provide assurances of consistency, compliance and intended results, with QHSE objectives set at different levels across the business.
+Our services are supported by our Integrated Management System and the principles of ISO9001 to provide assurances of consistency, compliance and intended results, with objectives set at different levels across the business.
 Our business policies, objectives and associated documentation are subject to regular review and audit.

 Training & Awareness for employees is delivered through NES Fircroft’s Learning Management System.
 Core mandatory training encompasses the expected business conduct standards and specifically requires all new employees to undertake a Business Ethics module that covers Human Rights and Modern Slavery.
 The training is applied across our global business and is subject to review, acknowledgement, and acceptance.
 Where appropriate supplementary modules are rolled out across the business in order to upskill our current internal employees or offer further support where required.